Pixel Dungeon: Open-sourcing and derivatives

-Fan creations

-Pixel Dungeon attracted a small community of fans who started a subreddit and Wikia for the game, which Koziara recommended for confused players.
-In 2014, Dolya made Pixel Dungeon open-source.
-The community has since developed mods for Pixel Dungeon and their own games based on its code.
+Shattered Pixel Dungeon

-Evan Debenham, a novice Canadian developer known as Shattered Pixel, started working on Shattered Pixel Dungeon shortly after Pixel Dungeon went open-source and he released it for Android.
-Debenham intended to work on balance out item benefits in Pixel Dungeon for several months, but it took seven years of continuous updates for Version 1.0 to come out in August 2021, coinciding with the iOS release.
+One of the most notable examples of Pixel Dungeon forks is Shattered Pixel Dungeon, created by Evan Debenham.
+Debenham, a novice Canadian developer, started working on Shattered Pixel Dungeon shortly after Pixel Dungeon went open-source in 2014.
+It was initially available only for Android.
+Debenham intended to work on balance out item benefits in Pixel Dungeon for several months, but it took seven years of continuous updates for version 1.0 to ultimately release in August 2021, coinciding with the iOS release.
 It is currently Debenham's primary project and main source of income.

+Shattered Pixel Dungeon incorporates many major changes and tweaks compared to its predecessor.
+It features six hero classes instead of four (Warrior, Mage, Rogue, Huntress, Duelist, Cleric), more items, updated gameplay mechanics, new graphics, challenges, and new dungeon bosses.
+It is also available in many other languages than English.
+It features its own original soundtrack.
+Heroes also have subclasses they each can specialize in.
+Nevertheless, most basic gameplay elements are retained, such as potion effect randomization, enchantments/curses, and turn-based combat.

-TouchArcade's John Nelson praised the full release of Shattered Pixel Dungeon as "a finely honed version of [Pixel Dungeon] with even more content and a much more approachable feel".
-In a four-star review, 148Apps's Campbell Bird praised the game's varietythere are 50 enemies and hundreds of itemsbut found that, depending on the procedurally generated elements, it can feel like either one of the most satisfying or most demoralizing dungeon crawlers.
-Sometimes, Bird could intuit whether he could successfully continue the run based on the items he had at that point.
-Den of Geek's Margaret David conceded "it's not the swankiest Roguelike", but is a great game to pass the time and can run on almost every platform, while the Indonesian website, Tech in Asia, found it enjoyable but notes that it did not meaningfully expand on Pixel Dungeon's core.
+The initial release received mostly positive reviews.
+TouchArcades John Nelson praised the v1.0 release as "a finely honed version of [Pixel Dungeon] with even more content and a much more approachable feel".
+The Indonesian website, Tech in Asia, found it enjoyable but notes that it did not meaningfully expand on Pixel Dungeon's core.
 Shattered Pixel Dungeon has since become considered one of the best open-source video games of all time.
 In Linux Magazine, Graham Morris included the PC version on his FOSSPicks, praising the "beautiful" 8-bit graphics and music and "addictive" gameplay.

-Other popular variants include Skillful Pixel Dungeon, Yet Another Pixel Dungeon, and Remixed Dungeon: Pixel Rogue.
-These games all have the same base mechanics, something Bo Thompson tried to avoid when developing Pixel Odyssey.
+More recent reviews have also been very positive.
+Den of Geeks Margaret David found the game to be addictive and full of content.
+She also praised the consistent and substantial updates.
+However, David also conceded that "it’s not loaded with all of the fixings of a ToME or an ADOM".
+Neil Mohr reviewed the game in a July 2022 issue of Linux Format, and rated it 9/10.
+He enjoyed the tutorials, calling them "a great touch because it doesn't overload you with information", and concluded that the game was "rewarding and challenging".
+In a four-star 2021 review, 148Appss Campbell Bird praised the game's variety and options, saying the game has "hundreds of items to come across, over 50 enemies, and all kinds of modifying equipment that make sure that each game you play is unique".
+However, he also found that, because of its procedural generation, runs can be either satisfying or frustrating—sometimes, Bird could intuit whether he could successfully continue the run based on the items he had obtained early-on.